Mortgages

 • Buy to let buyers: 10% of mortgages can have less than a 30% deposit.

-To be considered for a mortgage that’s outside of the usual limits, you’ll need to be a low risk to the lender, and able to comfortably afford the larger payments.
+To be considered for a mortgage outside of the usual limits, you’ll need to be a low risk to the lender and able to comfortably afford the larger payments.
 Lenders must review each borrower and their circumstances on a case-by-case basis.

-The total amount you can borrow isn’t necessarily the amount you should borrow, but what you can comfortably afford.
+The maximum amount you can borrow isn’t necessarily the amount you should borrow.

-Here are some things to consider when you’re weighing up mortgage affordability:
+Here are some things to consider when you’re weighing up your mortgage affordability:

 • The length of your mortgage: A shorter term will mean higher monthly payments, but you’ll be mortgage-free sooner.
 You’ll need to weigh up what’s more important to you, and what’s manageable.